opf/openproject/README.md

 Installation
 ------------

+You need to add a line to the `Gemfile.plugins` of OpenProject, specifying the OpenProject version you are using (whereas 'stable/X.Y' specifies the OpenProject version you are using):

+`gem "openproject-documents", git: "https://github.com/opf/openproject-documents.git", :branch => "stable/X.Y"`

+*Example:*
-You need to add the following line to the `Gemfile.plugins` of OpenProject:
+To install the Documents-plugin for 'OpenProject 4.1', add the following line to the `Gemfile.plugins` of OpenProject:

-`gem "openproject-documents", git: "https://github.com/opf/openproject-documents.git", :branch => "stable"`
+`gem "openproject-documents", git: "https://github.com/opf/openproject-documents.git", :branch => "stable/4.1"`

 Afterwards, run: